xenserver/xencert/docs/xenserver-xencert-guide.md

 To be able to run these tests, the system will need to have access to LUNs from hardware HBAs.
 Thus before running the test the user will need access to:

 - A list of adapters to run the test against
 - If performing multipathing tests, a path block utility, which would take in some adapter specific information and block the paths.
-For sample scripts (blockunblockhbapaths) and parameters refer to Appendix C. There are various examples for different switch vendors included with XenCert.
+For sample scripts (blockunblockhbapaths) and parameters refer to Appendix C. There are various examples for different switch vendors included with shared storage certification kit.
 - The information required by the block and unblock utility to work.
 See example below.

 The test can then be initiated using the following command:
 ```
     #  ./XenCert -b <hba/fcoe> –a <adapter1,adapter2,…> -S <SCSIID1, SCSIID2,..> –u <full path >/blockunblockhbapaths –i fc-switch-IP:username:password:port-no-1,port-no-2
 ```
-If no adapter is specified, the tests would be run against all the adapters with LUNs mapped to the server where XenCert is being executed.
+If no adapter is specified, the tests would be run against all the adapters with LUNs mapped to the server where shared storage certification kit is being executed.
 The above command will run all 4 categories of tests.
 If required, specific flags can be used to run particular tests only.
 Control path stress tests will be executed using fully provisioned LVM storage mapping and thin provisioned Global Filesystem 2 (GFS2) distributed filesystem storage.

 Note that the adapters known to the XenServer host can be probed using the XenServer CLI command outlined in the Appendix.